-Lemon Bars are made with a buttery shortbread crust and a thick lemon filling then topped off with a dusting of powdered sugar.
+Lemon Bars recipe is made with a buttery shortbread crust and a thick lemon filling then topped off with a dusting of powdered sugar.
 They are not too tart and not too sweet.
-Just the perfect amount of lemon flavor in these pretty little lemon squares.
+Just the perfect amount of lemon flavor in these pretty little Southern Lemon Squares.

 These Lemon Bars are so so good!